aryabodda4567/Offering-hands/README.md

 This project is for Android devices.
 Clone and open in Android Studio, configure Firebase, and run on your device.

 ---

-> **Note:**
-> The project’s README and code indicate that it is a complete mobile solution for creating and sharing help-oriented community events, with chat and media support.